Sokrates1989/swarm-python-api-template/docs/STRUCTURE.md

 ├── .env                          # Your environment configuration
 ├── swarm-stack.yml              # Your stack configuration
 └── .setup-complete              # Setup completion marker

+Note: Shell scripts (.sh) are marked as executable in git and can be run directly after cloning.
+If you encounter permission issues, use:
+  - bash quick-start.sh (Linux/Mac/Git Bash)
+  - powershell -ExecutionPolicy Bypass -File .\quick-start.ps1 (Windows)
 ```

 ## Configuration Flow